-With the uncontrolled developement of these coasts the number of indivuduals kept decreasing and “by 1988, pressures from coastal development, poaching, shrimp fishing, and tourism reduced a population of tens of thousands to less than 200 nesting turtles per year.”
+With the uncontrolled development of these coasts, the number of individuals kept decreasing, and “by 1988, pressures from coastal development, poaching, shrimp fishing, and tourism reduced a population of tens of thousands to less than 200 nesting turtles per year.”

 “The first conservation effort to protect the marine turtle began in the late eighties.
 It was then that members of the community became concerned that the local marine turtle population may soon face extinction.”